 But crowdfunding offers more than just money.
 Especially if we’re talking about getting funding for an app.
 Crowdfunding platforms are also places to promote your app to an audience larger than a few investors.
-Anyone can see your pitch and get interested in fund your app.
+Anyone can see your pitch and get interested in funding your app.
 Some will be willing to pay for early access when you launch.
 Crowdfunding is very public, making it a perfect way not only to raise money for an app startup but to spread the word about your project.

-The last funding option for your app startup on our list, bank loans are the least favored by startups.
+The last mobile app startup funding option for your app startup on our list, bank loans are the least favored by startups.
 The reason is obvious — banks don’t care if your idea soars or drowns, they expect you to give back the money by a specified date and with specified interest, no matter what.
 That’s why for a startup, a bank loan is a bad option.
 It’s safer to take a loan when you expand, not when you’re only starting out.

-The process of getting a bank loan to fund your mobile app idea is largely similar to that of getting any other big loan — a ton of paperwork and a number of interviews, a presentation of your app monetization prospects, providing security for the debt, etc. You can take a loan as an individual or as a business, and the requirements will differ depending on your choice as well as the state you’re residing in.
+The process of getting a bank loan to finance an app idea is largely similar to that of getting any other big loan — a ton of paperwork and a number of interviews, a presentation of your app monetization prospects, providing security for the debt, etc. You can take a loan as an individual or as a business, and the requirements will differ depending on your choice as well as the state you’re residing in.

 For a bank loan, you’ll most likely need to know a more precise amount of money than for any other funding options — bank officials often like it when specific numbers are presented.
 If you aren’t sure how much your app will cost to build, our specialists can offer you a quote.

 In most cases, tech startups requiring funding for app development go through several options among those listed above, one by one.
-The typical funding process is described below.
+The typical app development funding process is described below.